supto13/MultiPAL/README.md

 Multiple Time Series Alignment on Multi-length Patterns

+Some demo data is published.
-The data will be uploaded once the paper is accepted.
+The original data will be uploaded once the paper is accepted.